Revealing economic facts: LLMs know more than they say: Methodology

 \subsection{Data transformations and performance metrics}

-To avoid a strong influence of outliers on the performance metrics and on the estimation of the LME, we transform some of the dependent variables.
+To avoid a strong influence of outliers on the performance metrics and on the estimation of LME, we transform some of the dependent variables.
 Specifically, across all datasets, we applied a log transformation to non-negative variables with a skewed distribution.
 For skewed variables with negative values, we use a cubic transformation ($f(x) = sgn(x) \times |x|^\frac{1}{3}$).
-The full list of variables in all datasets and the transformations applied are shown in Table \ref{tab:tab_cv_all}.
+The transformations applied to each variable are reported in Table \ref{tab:tab_cv_all}.

 When assessing the performance of the text output and LME, we test both models on exactly the same observations.
 The text outputs of the LLMs sometimes fall outside the range of expected values (e.g. unemployment rate~$>50$\%).
-In this case, we decide to remove observations to reduce noise.
+In this case, we decide to remove the observations.
 Parsing numeric values from LLMs' textual answers is challenging, due to the inconsistent format and inconsistent use of units.
-We went to considerable effort to correctly parse the text output and conducted comprehensive manual checks on all variables to ensure the accuracy of our parsing approach.
+We made considerable effort to correctly parse the text output and conducted comprehensive manual checks on all variables to ensure the accuracy of our parsing approach.
 Our parsing approach is described in detail in Appendix \ref{appx:number_extract}.

 Despite the use of data transformations and the removal of obvious outliers, we still observe some outliers in the values parsed from the text output.
 To minimise the influence of these outliers on performance, we employ Spearman correlation as our main performance metric, measuring the rank correlation between the ground truth and estimated values of the variable of interest.
 We also report our key results for Pearson correlation and do not observe a qualitative difference in our conclusions.